Everything we love about our nomadic lifestyle depends on one thing … a speedy RV internet connection.

-Running the cable from the driver’s side of the RV across to the passenger side where our equipment cabinet is located also turned out to be easy.
-When we moved into this motorhome four years ago, we installed a curtain to separate the driving compartment of the coach from the living space to keep Buster from barking at oncoming traffic.
-He outgrew that habit (thank goodness!), but we’ve kept the curtain to pull across when we’re using the furnace or air conditioner.
+Running the cable from the driver’s side of the RV to the passenger side where our equipment cabinet is located also turned out to be easy.
+Years ago we installed a curtain to separate the driving compartment of the coach from the living space to keep Buster from barking at oncoming traffic.
+He outgrew that habit (thank goodness!), but we still use the curtain when we’re using the furnace or air conditioner.
 By blocking off the driving compartment, it reduces the area we’re heating or cooling.

 For this project, the copper pipe we used as a curtain rod made an efficient conduit to get our antenna cable across the RV to the equipment cabinet!

-The final step in preparing your antenna is to shorten the cable, leaving an allowance for some maneuvering, and replacing the SMA male connector on the end with a FME female connector.
+The final step in preparing your antenna is to shorten the cable, leaving room for some maneuvering, and replacing the SMA male connector on the end with a FME female connector.

 Our old modem was severely behind the times when it came to LTE-Advanced and MIMO capabilities, so we upgraded to the Sierra MC7455.

 This circuit board was installed in an Oley Mini PCI-E to USB Adapter with SIM Card Slot protection box so it could be connected to the rest of our components.

-With the Sierra MC7455 installed in the protection box, we tossed the two small antennas that came with the unit, and used two RP-SMA male to SMA female adapters, which allowed us to connect the trucker’s antenna cables to the modem.
+With the Sierra MC7455 installed in the protection box, we tossed the two small antennas that came with the unit.
+Using the two RP-SMA male to SMA female adapters allowed us to connect the trucker’s antenna cables to the modem.
 The Oley box has a full-sized SIM card slot, so you might also need a SIM card adapter set to allow you to slip the SIM card from your mobile wifi device into the modem.

 A new component to our upgraded setup is the Raspberry Pi 3B, a single board computer.